Using Social Media Marketing to Grow Your Business During and After the COVID-19 Pandemic

 1. Have a Water-Tight Social Media Strategy

-A comprehensive social media strategy can mean the difference between success on various platforms and catastrophic failure.
+A comprehensive social media strategy for your business can mean the difference between success on various platforms and catastrophic failure.

 To have a proper game plan for your brand, start by creating clear goals using the SMART framework.
 Consider your brand’s needs and strategize on how to meet them.